capacitor-community/camera-preview/README.md

 ```

 ## Extra Android installation steps
+**Important** `camera-preview` 3+ requires Gradle 7.
+If you are using Gradle 4, please use [version 2](https://github.com/capacitor-community/camera-preview/tree/v2.1.0) of this plugin.

 Open `android/app/src/main/AndroidManifest.xml` and above the closing `</manifest>` tag add this line to request the CAMERA permission:
 ```xml
 <uses-permission android:name="android.permission.CAMERA" />